-You might already know that March is National Engineering Month, but did you know that March is also the month for “Expanding Girls Horizons in Math and Science“?
+You might already know March is National Engineering Month, but did you know that March is also the month for “Expanding Girls Horizons in Math and Science“?
 Much of the work we do here at the Ministry of Transportation and Infrastructure involves math and science – especially the work done by our wonderful team of engineers on staff, some of whom, are women.

-We spoke with Sharlie Huffman, who is the Senior Bridge Seismic and Structural Health Monitoring Engineer with the ministry and asked her a few questions about engineering and the role of women in this field.
+We spoke with Sharlie Huffman, Senior Bridge Seismic and Structural Health Monitoring Engineer with the ministry and asked her a few questions about engineering and the role of women in this field.
 Sharlie was recently awarded a Queen’s Diamond Jubilee Medal which recognizes Canadians who have made a lasting contribution to the quality of life we enjoy.

 1. What made you want to become an engineer?
 How long have you been in the engineering field?